 - Telegraph Gag STOP: Sam Wainwright sends a telegram from London when he hears George is in trouble.
 Ernie reads it aloud, including the stops.

 Mr. Gower cabled you need cash, stop.
 My office instructed to advance you up to twenty-five thousand dollars, stop.
 Hee Haw and Merry Christmas!
 Sam Wainwright.

-Threshold Guardians: Inverted with everyone who offers George the chance to left Bedford Falls.
+- Threshold Guardians: Inverted with everyone who offers George the chance to leave Bedford Falls.
 It seems that George does a Refusal of the Call every time.
-The truth is that his true call is staying and looking for his hometown.
+The truth is that his true calling is staying and looking out for his hometown.

-You Are Not Alone: The final scenes of the movie is this in spades with every one of George's companions comes to his aid for once.
+- You Are Not Alone: The final scenes of the movie is this in spades when every one of George's companions comes to his aid for once.